Ghadir-class submarine: Operational capabilities

-Ghadir submarines are alleged to have launched different types of torpedoes, namely Valfajr and Hoot.
+Ghadir submarines are said to have launched Valfajr and Hoot torpedoes.
 Anti-ship cruise missiles Nasr-1 and Jask-2 are both reportedly launched successfully, the latter being developed specifically for launch from submarines.
 The ships in the class are also capable of laying naval mines in addition to retrieving frogmen for special operations.
-They are assumed to have "an extremely limited endurance", while described as "very maneuverable", as well as being able to "sit silently submerged while waiting for its prey".
-Considering that Ghadir submarines could possess only two torpedoes or missiles, Joseph Trevithick writes that Iranians may plan to use them "en masse to launch barrages of the missiles".
+They are assumed to have "an extremely limited endurance", and are described as "very maneuverable" and able to "sit silently submerged while waiting for its prey".
+Considering that Ghadir submarines could carry only two torpedoes or missiles, Joseph Trevithick writes that Iranians may plan to use them "en masse to launch barrages of the missiles".

 Vijay Sakhuja, director of the National Maritime Foundation, comments that the class is "[the] most difficult to detect particularly when resting on the seabed and this could be the possible tactics that the Iranian Navy could employ during hostilities.
 Further, given their numbers, these could overwhelm enemy's technological superiority".